 It's important to understand that background checks are not always 100% accurate and may not reveal a person's complete criminal history.
-To learn more see The Limitations of Background Checks.
+To learn more, see The Limitations of Background Checks.

 The Criminal Records Check includes the following:

-Motor Vehicle Records Check - The MVR check will typically report the following information, for the state where the license being checked was issued: status of the operator's driving privileges, restrictions, expiration date, license type and class, endorsements, suspensions, revocations, violations, accidents, and DUI's.
-Typically, violations remain on the MVR report for three years, although convictions for serious offenses may be reported for five years or more, depending on the state.
+This is a check of the driving record of a candidate for the state where the license being checked was issued.
+While this check typically does not include criminal records, it can provide additional information about a candidate's history of behavior and judgment.
+The Motor Vehicle Records Check is not available in Washington, Pennsylvania, and Utah.
+The check will typically report the following information for the state where the license being checked was issued: status of the operator's driving privileges, restrictions, expiration date, license type and class, endorsements, suspensions, revocations, violations, accidents, and DUIs.
+Typically, violations remain on the MVR report for three years, although convictions for serious offenses may be reported for 5 years or more, depending on the state.
 If a candidate has had an incident while being licensed by another state, it will not appear in the report unless the state where the license was issued has a reciprocity agreement with the other state for that type of motor vehicle citation.

 The Criminal+ MVR Records Check combines all searches from the Criminal Records Check and the Motor Vehicle Records Check.

 The Investigative Criminal Plus Check is the most comprehensive background check offering available through Care.com.
-This check is performed by PFC Information Services, an Imperative Company, ("PFC").
+This check is performed by PFC Information Services, an Imperative Company, (PFC).
 This investigation is conducted by PFC's highly trained researchers, including licensed private investigators.
-This investigation includes PFC's benchmark criminal record investigation along with a search of driving record history from the state where your caregiver is licensed and additional searches to identify indicators of potentially red-flag behaviors.
+This investigation includes PFC's benchmark criminal record investigation along with a search of driving record history from the state where your caregiver is licensed and additional searches to identify indicators of "red flag" behaviors.
 There is no single source for all criminal records in the United States.
 In performing these searches, the researchers utilize information from county courts, state law enforcement agencies, state bureaus of prisons, statewide administrative offices of the courts, federal courts and other sources.
 In all cases, criminal research is conducted manually, often in-person, by hands-on searches of actual records in courthouses.

 The components of the Investigative Criminal Plus check are:

-Advanced Identity Research—PFC reviews information available in various consumer records databases to corroborate the identity information provided by your Caregiver and to determine any known former names, aliases and the individual's residential address history for the past 10 years.
-This research does not verify the individual's identity but it does guide PFC's researchers on where to look for possible criminal history information and what name or names to research.
-If PFC is unable to corroborate the information provided by your Caregiver, then PFC places the investigation on hold and contacts the Caregiver to confirm the information.
-If the information still cannot be corroborated, PFC will ask the Caregiver to complete a Form SSA-89 which gives signed consent for PFC to verify the name, date of birth and social security number provided against the Social Security Administration's records.
+- Advanced Identity Research—PFC reviews information available in various consumer records databases to corroborate the identity information provided by your caregiver and to determine any known former names, aliases and the individual's residential address history for the past 10 years.
+This research does not verify the individual's identity, but it does guide PFC's researchers on where to look for possible criminal history information and what name or names to research.
+If PFC is unable to corroborate the information provided by your caregiver, then PFC places the investigation on hold and contacts the caregiver to confirm the information.
+If the information still cannot be corroborated, PFC will ask the caregiver to complete a Form SSA-89, which gives signed consent for PFC to verify the name, date of birth and Social Security number provided against the Social Security Administration's records.

-Multi-Jurisdictional Database Search—The Investigative Criminal Plus check includes a similar Multi-Jurisdictional Database Search as the Criminal and Criminal + MVR Records Checks.
+- Multi-Jurisdictional Database Search—The Investigative Criminal Plus check includes a similar Multi-Jurisdictional Database Search as the Criminal and Criminal + MVR Records Checks.
 As noted above, these checks are national in scope but the depth of coverage in any particular state or county can vary significantly.
 Some jurisdictions provide limited or no information for inclusion in the database.

 - Sex Offender Search—This is a national search of the Federal Department of Justice National Sex Offender Public Website (NSOPW).
 All 50 states are included along with most U.S. territories.
 The search is subject to various state limitations, availability and applicable reporting limitations and may not capture an individual's entire sex offender history.

-National Wants & Warrants Search—PFC searches the federal database of extraditable arrest warrants that have been reported by local, state, and federal authorities.
+- National Wants & Warrants Search—PFC searches the federal database of extraditable arrest warrants that have been reported by local, state, and federal authorities.
 Many warrants are not reported.
 This is a nationwide search based upon name, date of birth, and Social Security number.
 This search may reveal the existence of open warrants in locations where the subject has never lived.

 Therefore, while background checks can be helpful and uncover potential red flags, they are not always 100% accurate and no background check should be relied upon to determine a member's complete criminal history or suitability as a caregiver.
 We strongly recommend that a background check only be used as one part of a candidate selection and hiring process.
 A background check is not a substitute for conducting thorough in-person interviews, reference checks, online and social media searches, obtaining copies of the candidate's identification documents, and conducting ongoing monitoring of any individual you hire.